puglisij/mario/README.md

 - Actions that have *no business specific logic or data references* will be defined in the root /actions directory.
 For example, action.saveDocument() which just saves the active document.
-  These types of actions can be thought of as 'Augmenting' Photoshop functionality which isnt availble via their existing jsx API.
+  These types of actions can be thought of as 'Augmenting' Photoshop functionality which isnt availble via extending existing jsx API.
 For example, adding a drop shadow to a layer.
-- Business specific actions should be defined in other subdirectories.
+- Business/Custom actions should be defined in other subdirectories.
-  Its recommended that actions specific to a particular Pipeline should be defined in a subdirectory by that Pipeline name.
-- Actions MUST have the same name and casing as their functions.
+- Action files MUST have the same name and casing as their function definition.
 - Actions are defined in the directory /public/actions (See Roadmap)
 - Only one action is defined per .jsx file
 - Actions within the root /public/actions directory are defined on the 'action' namespace

-    Actions within other subdirectories are defined on the namespace corresponding to the folder structure.
-    For example, an action at /public/actions/foo/bar.jsx  will be defined as foo.bar = function bar(){...};
 - Action arguments can either receive a single primitive value (Number, String, etc), or an options object with key/value pairs.

 ### Outputs

-IMAGEs which are successfully processed will be moved into a processed directory (Processed_<type>) inside the watched directory which initiated the process.
+Input/source files for IMAGEs which are processed will be moved into a processed directory (default is "./Processed") inside the input directory which initiated the process.
+Alternatively, this path can be specified as a custom property "processedDirectory" when using a JSON data input file.

+Resulting output files/images will be written to an output directory (default is "./Output") inside the input directory which initiated the process.
+Alternatively, this path can be specified as a custom property "outputDirectory" when using a JSON data input file.

 ### Logging

-If an exception occurs in the JSX while a pipeline is running, the current IMAGE (including anything at 'image' or 'package') will be moved within an error directory (Error_<type>) inside the watched directory which initiated the process.
+If an exception occurs in the JSX while a pipeline is running, the current IMAGE (including anything at 'inputImagePath' or 'inputImages') will be moved within an error directory (Error_<type>) inside the watched directory which initiated the process.
 An error message describing the exception will also be logged within the directory.